chrisxfire/chrisxfire.github.io/content/notes/_net/fundamentals/serialization/json/polymorphic-serialization.md

 }
 ```

-# Deserializing Properties of a Derived Class
+# deserializing properties of a derived class
 To enable polymorphic deserialization, a  type discriminator must be specified for the derived class:
 ```cs {hl_lines=[1,2]}
 [JsonDerivedType(typeof(WeatherForecastBase), typeDiscriminator: "base")]